CONSTITUTION OF THE SOCIALIST PARTY USA

 (a) The National Committee shall fix the salaries of the National Secretary and any other officers.

-(c) The National Secretary, National Treasurer, and any other officers shall be under the supervision and authority of the National Action Committee and the National Committee.
+(c) The National Secretary, National Treasurer, and any other officers shall be under the supervision and authority of the National Executive Committee and the National Committee.

 Section 7: National Committee members may be suspended or removed from office for conduct unbecoming of the office they hold or for bringing the Party into disrepute.